microsoft/pxt-arcade/docs/courses/csintro1/motion/random.md

 * Setting random sprite positions
 * Setting button press events

-## Concept: Picking a random number
+## Concept: Picking a Random Number

 We can pick a random number in a range using ``||math:pick random||``.
 First, we will use this to display a random value on the screen.